We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • meals selected for you

-Factor is a great option for those who are short on time but looking to enjoy more healthy meals at home.
+Factor is a great option for people who are short on time but looking to enjoy more healthy meals at home.

 With options available for many palates and preferences, it’s also a good choice for those with dietary restrictions who may have trouble finding suitable options from similar services.